 Keep it lean.
 A simple scheduler you use every week beats a powerful one you log into once a month.

-Not sure which platform to focus on first?
 Most solopreneurs get better results from one platform done consistently than five done sporadically.
-Pick where your customers already spend time, and build from there.
+Pick where your customers already spend time, build a repeatable system, and compound from there.

 Frequently asked questions